Polymershot/Investigating-USDA-Branded-Food/README.md

 To see a summary of the project, please view the summary folder.
 Regarding the source and transformations of the data, please view the sql_scripts and data directories.

+Note: After revisiting this project, I completely overlooked the fact that some of the nutritional info is based on the whole package/container and not based on a 2,000 calorie diet.
+What this means is that some of the scores for the items will be misleading.

 ## Streamlit Link
 > "https://investigating-usda-branded-food-wk2tlfhnacwokpw5upl9ln.streamlit.app/?embed_options=dark_theme"